-Prerequisites: BUSI 200 and 6 credits of ECON 203, 204 or 315 environmentally-oriented businesses that exist in the business landscape.
+Prerequisites: BUSI 200 and 6 credits of ECON 203, 204 or 315

-BUSI 367 - Environmentally and Socially Sustainable Business
+BUSI 367 - Environmentally and Socially Sustainable Business 2018-19, Winter 3(3-0-0)

 Social and environmental concerns can be addressed in many ways, including within a for profit framework.
 The deliberate combination of social and environmental purpose with profit has led to the development of several expressions of what has become known as social-purpose businesses.
-This course will survey and differentiate the variety of socially- and
+This course will survey and differentiate the variety of socially- and environmentally-oriented businesses that exist in the business landscape.